 This tool offers a way to see, in real time, what is being sent to the IBM Cloud Video servers and also what IBM Cloud Video is sending to the player.

 For content owners wanting to see exactly what they are sending to IBM Cloud Video, this view shows the video content being sent directly to the ingest servers.
 The top option will be the original stream that is being sent via the encoder, while options below will be the encoded versions that are being created for adaptive bitrate delivery.
 An exception to this can be if the content owner is sending multiple streams with differing bitrates through the encoder.

 This option shows a sample of the experience found inside the embedded player.
 Combined with the server viewer, this gives content owners a quick method to compare what is being sent to the ingest servers and how this compares to the quality found inside the player.

 Live Monitoring Console: Stream Setup

 Content owners wanting to get more granular into the details being sent to the ingest servers can use the stream setup portion of the monitoring console.
 The stream key relates to the unique ID for the broadcast, which with the Stream URL is what’s entered manually into professional encoders like the Teradek or NewTek products.

-The location denotes the geographic area where the broadcaster is, while the server location is the point of presence server being used by IBM Cloud Video.
+The location denotes the geographic area where the broadcaster is, while the server location is the point of presence server being used by IBM Watson Media.
 The device listing gives details on the encoding source being utilized.

 Below this are details on the Video and Audio sources.
 For video, this includes the codec, resolution, ratio, bitrate and codec details such as the profile and level.
 On the audio side, this denotes the codec and bitrate as well, but also includes the sample size, sample rate and channels (2 channels for stereo, 1 channel for mono, etc).